 - Start dateSeptember

-- DurationMSc: up to five years part-time; PgDip: up to four years part-time; PgCert: up to three years part-time
+- DurationMSc: one year full-time or up to five years part-time; PgDip: up to four years part-time; PgCert: up to three years part-time

-- DeliveryThe course is delivered via blended learning, with a mixture of residential and online teaching, and assessment is through coursework, group practicals, presentations and (MSc only) an individual dissertation
+- DeliveryThe course is delivered via blended learning, with a mixture of residential and online teaching, and project based learning

 - QualificationMSc, PgDip, PgCert

 - Study typeFull-time / Part-time

 - CampusCranfield University at Shrivenham

 Students will be UK Military and other Government personnel charged with supporting operations in cyberspace, in their current or anticipated role.
 These staff may also be one or more of the following:

 - Managers or leaders in a cyber environment who need to understand information risk and respond to cyber threats;